Report: Federal Law May Discourage Finding Homeless Children

 “[S]chool districts face financial disincentives to identifying homeless children and youth due to the cost of services districts must provide,” the report says.

 In order to offset this, the GAO suggests that the federal government create a more rigorous regulatory regime to ensure that the homeless are sought out with sufficient vigor at the local level.

-In addition to financial reasons, the GAO suggested many other causes for the alleged underreporting of homelessness, including a stigma that caused families to conceal it, fear of government oversight, and, interestingly, anti-gay bias.
+In addition to financial reasons, the GAO suggested many other causes for the alleged underreporting of homelessness, including the stigma that caused families to conceal it, fear of government oversight, and, interestingly, anti-homosexual bias.
 Several school districts, the GAO said, believed that school districts were underreporting the number of students “who may have separated from their families due to their LGBTQ identification.”
 More targeted outreach may be needed to help such individuals, the report said.

 As of the 2011-12 school year, at least 1.1 million public school children were believed to have been homeless for a period, according to Department of Education data.
 According to the government’s definition, homeless children include not only those living in shelters or on the streets, but also any children forced to live in another person’s home (a situation called “doubling up”) due to an economic emergency.